 Several diaper brands come in plain white without prints of any kind to use for pictures.
 Depending on the use, some brands could also be rolled in such a way as to hide any color or design.
 Cloth diapers are also a great option for pictures.

 At my house, we’ve gone a little crazy during the last year finding all kinds of cool designs for my son’s diaper.
 If you are going to be changing diapers all day, after all, then you might as well have a little fun with it!
 If you are looking for the best plain white diapers to use for pictures or diaper cakes that don’t sacrifice quality, then you are in the right place!
 I’ve scoured the internet for recommendations from other parents as well as used my own experience with the diapers we’ve used.

 Which diaper brands are all white?

-With all of the new diaper designs available these days, it can be surprisingly difficult to find a diaper that is plain white and doesn’t include prints of any kind.
+With all of the new diaper designs available these days, it can be surprisingly difficult to find a diaper that is plain white and doesn’t include prints of any kind (maybe for a gender-neutral option).
 Luckily, some brands have chosen to keep their diapers simply white over the years because they have chosen to avoid dyes in their products to avoid potential sensitivities.
 Other brands do offer a plain white option, but it must not be that popular because it is normally much harder to find that option actually available in a store.